 There were two primary reasons behind Arrived’s decision to go through the process of qualifying its offerings with the SEC:

-- Anyone can invest: By qualifying its offerings with the SEC, Arrived can allow anyone over the age of 18, accredited or non-accredited, to participate in its offerings.
+- Anyone can invest: By qualifying its offerings with the SEC, Arrived can allow anyone over 18, accredited or non-accredited, to participate in its offerings.

-- Investor protection: Qualifying offerings with the SEC means filling out long-form document disclosures for each property, filing financial statements on a semi-annual basis and auditing those statements on an annual basis.
-All of this provides adequate disclosure to investors so that they understand what they’re investing in and the performance of each asset.
+- Investor protection: Qualifying offerings with the SEC means filling out long-form document disclosures for each property, filing financial statements semi-annually, and auditing those statements annually.
+All of this provides disclosure to investors so that they understand what they’re investing in and the performance of each asset.

 What are securities?